ScienceComputing/NGSOmics_Programming/Science_Reading/scRNAseq.md

 **SCENIC+ predicts genomic enhancers along with candidate upstream transcription factors and links these enhancers to candidate target genes**

+Bravo González-Blas, C., De Winter, S., Hulselmans, G. et al. SCENIC+: single-cell multiomic inference of enhancers and gene regulatory networks.
+Nat Methods 20, 1355–1367 (2023). https://doi.org/10.1038/s41592-023-01938-4

-> We exploit SCENIC+ predictions to study conserved TFs, enhancers and GRNs between human and mouse cell types in the cerebral cortex.
-We use SCENIC+ to study the dynamics of gene regulation along differentiation trajectories and the effect of TF perturbations on cell state.
+> "We exploit SCENIC+ predictions to study conserved TFs, enhancers and GRNs between human and mouse cell types in the cerebral cortex.
+We use SCENIC+ to study the dynamics of gene regulation along differentiation trajectories and the effect of TF perturbations on cell state."

 <br>